|Applicant Competition||Very Low|

-Can I get into University of Scranton?
-The school has a 75% acceptance rate.
-Last year, 7,480 out of 10,002 applicants were admitted making University of Scranton a moderately competitive school to get into with a strong chance of acceptance if you meet the requirements.
+How hard is it to get into University of Scranton and can I get accepted?
+The school has a 76% acceptance rate ranking it #76 in Pennsylvania for lowest rate of acceptance.
+Last year, 7,285 out of 9,545 applicants were admitted making University of Scranton an easy school to get into with a very good chance of acceptance assuming you meet the requirements.
 Academically, it has difficult requirements for admission test scores, generally admitting students who score in the top 32 percent.
 University of Scranton typically accepts and attracts "B+" average high school students.
-Only 12% of those admitted chose to enroll in the school.
+Only 14% of those admitted chose to enroll in the school.
 Most incoming freshmen graduated in the top quarter of their high school class.

 |SAT Test||25th Percentile Score|